-Techniques that reduce changing behaviour Techniques that reduce stress upon and increase support within the couple 2: changing behaviour What Indicative evidence Score (please circle) An ability to hold collaborative discussions to establish and assist in achieving agreed upon and specific goals helping couples identify and set their own goals for the therapy; establishing the rules and procedures for achieving these goals; when appropriate, contracting with either or both partners to refrain from specific behaviour (for instance, behaviour that has been agreed-upon as dangerous); exploring why behavioural agreements entered into by the partners have worked or failed to work, and reviewing goals in the light of this.
+Techniques that reduce stress upon and increase support within the couple 2: changing behaviour What Indicative evidence (pl co se cle) An ability to hold collaborative discussions to establish and assist in achieving agreed upon and specific goals helping couples identify and set their own goals for the therapy; establishing the rules and procedures for achieving these goals; when appropriate, contracting with either or both partners to refrain from specific behaviour (for instance, behaviour that has been agreed-upon as dangerous); exploring why behavioural agreements entered into by the partners have worked or failed to work, and reviewing goals in the light of this.
 0 1 2 3 4 An ability to instigate an increase in reciprocated positive behaviour noting such behaviour in the couple and focusing on increasing the frequency of positive exchanges rather than on diminishing negative exchanges; helping each partner to generate a list of specific, positive, non-controversial things they could do for the partner; helping the partner to whom the list is directed to develop the list; conducting a staged approach in which requests from partners are simple and clear, complaints from and about partners become wishes, specific, reciprocal, achievable changes are negotiated and worked at together, and progress is monitored by all participants; encouraging the reciprocation of positive behaviour.
 0 1 2 3 4

-An ability to instigate an increase in positive behaviour that does not depend on reciprocation enabling partners to identify and achieve specific changes they want to make in themselves irrespective of whether their partner reciprocates, including: changes of a broad nature, such as improving the emotional climate of the relationship through being more available to share time; changes with a specific focus, such as the manner in which concerns are raised; encouraging partners to predict how changes in their own behaviour might have a positively reinforcing effect upon their partner and exploring how this prediction looks to the partner, as well as exploring their own and their partner's response to initiating such change; identifying and articulating relationship themes and meanings for each partner that lie behind specific behaviour.
-0 1 2 3 4 TOTAL SCORE (SHOULD BE 12 or ABOVE)
+An ability to instigate an increase in positive behaviour that does not depend on reciprocation enabling partners to identify and achieve specific changes they want to make in themselves irrespective of whether their partner reciprocates, including: changes of a broad nature, such as improving the emotional climate of the relationship through being more available to share time; changes with a specific focus, such as the manner in which concerns are raised; encouraging partners to predict how changes in their own behaviour might have a positively 0 1 2 3 4

+reinforcing effect upon their partner and exploring how this prediction looks to the partner, as well as exploring their own and their partner's response to initiating such change; identifying and articulating relationship themes and meanings for each partner that lie

+behind specific behaviour.

+TOTAL SCORE (SHOULD BE 12 or

+ABOVE)

-Techniques that reduce stress upon and increase support within the couple 3: solving problems What Indicative evidence Score (please circle) An ability to create and nurture shared systems of meaning within the couple as a prelude to addressing problems encouraging partners to talk to each other about respective hopes and fears they have about their relationship, especially when they feel upset or threatened; 0 1 2 3 4 establishing and noting, to underline their intentional nature, the partners' daily rituals of connecting with each other (over meal times, shared activities and so on); identifying ways, and noting their intentional nature, in which partners already are supported by each other in their shared roles (parenting, home maintenance and so on); facilitating the emergence and recognition of a shared relationship story and noting how it clarifies and sustains the values and meanings the partners have in common.
-An ability to help couples define problems in ways By encouraging partners to use specific examples when raising potentially contentious issues; 0 1 2 3 4 that can limit complaint or criticism to convey why the problem is important to them; Io include clear statements about how the problem makes them feel.
-An ability to provide a structured and stepped approach to problem-focused discussions separating the process of sharing thoughts and feelings from discussions about the way in which decision-making and problem- solving will proceed; 0 1 2 3 4 developing communication skills before applying them to problem-solving; starting with low conflict before proceeding to high conflict issues; addressing one problem at a time; avoiding being sidetracked; discouraging disagreements when there is insufficient time to address them.
+Techniques that reduce stress upon and increase support within the couple 3: solving problems What Indicative evidence Score (please circle) An ability to create and nurture shared systems of meaning within the couple as a prelude to encouraging partners to talk to each other about respective hopes and fears they have about their relationship, especially when they feel upset or threatened; 0 1 2 3 4 addressing problems establishing and noting, to underline their intentional nature, the partners' daily rituals of connecting with each other (over meal times, shared activities and so on); identifying ways, and noting their intentional nature, in which partners already are supported by each other in their shared roles (parenting, home maintenance and so on); facilitating the emergence and recognition of a shared relationship story and noting how it clarifies and sustains the values and meanings the partners have in common.
+An ability to help couples define problems in ways that can limit By encouraging partners to use specific examples when raising potentially contentious issues; 0 1 2 3 4 complaint or criticism to convey why the problem is important to them; lo include clear statements about how the problem makes them feel.